Muhammad-ali234/Flutter_FirebaseCrud/README.md

-# flutter_application_1
+# Fluter Application using simple Firbase functionality Update ,Delete,Remove,Update data

-A new Flutter project.
+A new Flutter project using FireBase.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application in FireBase.

 A few resources to get you started if this is your first Flutter project: